beerlington/classy_enum/README.md

 ## Using Enum as a Collection

 ClassyEnum::Base extends the [Enumerable module](http://ruby-doc.org/core-1.9.3/Enumerable.html)
-which provides it with several traversal and searching methods.
+which provides several traversal and searching methods.
 This can be useful for situations where you are working with the collection, as opposed to the attributes on an ActiveRecord object.